-Ric Royer is a writer, performer, performer of writings and performer of writings.
-He writes stories mordant and morbid, stages plays of absurd wonder, and sings songs of hope and disaster.
+Ric Royer writes stories mordant and morbid, stages plays of absurd wonder, and sings songs of hope and disaster.
 A song and dance man of the avant-vaude, Royer is the founder and artistic director of Psychic Readings Co, a performance collective that has entertained, frightened and confused audiences with their interdisciplinary hysterics since 1999.
-The company has produced their strange brand of challenging and original theatre work at various venues in the U.S. and Europe.
+He is also a curator at Model City Books.

 Ric studied theatre and writing at University of Buffalo, and Towson University, and Dartington College of Art and Brown University.